CONTINUUM CONSORT

 Since relocating to Victoria in 1996 Elizabeth MacIsaac has continued her active and varied career as a performer.
 Ms. MacIsaac is the founder of the Victoria based women's medieval vocal group "Ensemble Laude", which recorded its first CD in 2002.
 In the West, she has performed on several occasions with the Portland Baroque Orchestra, The Victoria Symphony, the St Cecilia Orchestra, CappriCCio Vocal Ensemble and the Burney Ensemble.
 As well she has appeared with the Palm Court Orchestra, and the Whitehorse Community Choir.

-Emily Nagelbach is second flute/piccolo with the Vancouver Island Symphony and is on faculty at the Victoria Conservatory of Music in Victoria, British Columbia, Canada in both the Woodwind, Brass & Percussion and Children's Music Departments.
-Emily is also a member of Pedagogy Committee of the National Flute Association and Artistic Director of the Summer Music Discovery Camp at the VCM for children ages 5-12.
+Emily Nagelbach is second flute/piccolo with the Vancouver Island Symphony and is Head of the Winds & Brass Department at the Victoria Conservatory of Music (VCM) in Victoria, British Columbia, Canada.
 As a freelance musician, she has performed with many orchestras, including the Vancouver Symphony Orchestra and Victoria Symphony Orchestra.
 Emily holds an AVCM from the Royal Conservatory of Music (Toronto), a B.Mus. in Performance and Theory from Wilfrid Laurier University and a M.Mus. in Performance from the University of British Columbia, studying with Amy Hamilton, Lorna McGhee and Camille Churchfield.
-Prior to entering university, Emily studied for many years with her friend and mentor, Mary Byrne.
+Prior to entering university, Emily studied with her friend and mentor, Mary Byrne.

 As a soloist and chamber musician, she has won numerous competitions, including the Vancouver Friends of Chamber Music Competition and the Kitchener-Waterloo Chamber Orchestra Concerto Competition.
 Emily has been broadcast on CBC Radio as guest principal flute with the Victoria Symphony Orchestra and has recorded for the Canadian Music Centre with the WLU Flute Ensemble and UBC Symphony Orchestra to critical acclaim.
-She is a member of the Continuum Consort, with whom she toured South Korea in recital in June 2007.
-Emily teaches flute, piccolo and theory to students of all ages and levels as well as piano and fife for young beginners.
+She is a member of the Continuum Consort, with whom she toured South Korea in recital.
+Emily teaches flute, piccolo, baroque flute and theory to students of all ages and levels and piano and fife for young beginners.

 Douglas Hensley received degrees in guitar performance from the San Francisco Conservatory of Music.
 In California, he founded and directed such chamber ensembles as Drifting Leaves (flute, viola, guitar) and the Lennon-Stravinsky Quartet (soprano, flute, harp, guitar).
 He also made guest appearances with Composers, Inc., Earplay and the Oakland Chamber Symphony, as well as the Symphony Orchestras of San Francisco, Berkeley and Marin.
 He co-founded and co-directed the contemporary music ensemble ISKRA with conductor Kent Nagano, recording Frank Martin's Poemes de la mort.